 Vested stock options generally must be exercised during certain exercise windows during each quarter of Lilium's fiscal year (with the exact dates during each such quarterly period to be determined by Lilium).
 The stock options will generally expire on the tenth anniversary of the applicable date the stock options become exercisable.
 Notwithstanding the foregoing, to the extent a participant's service relationship with Lilium or one of its affiliates occurred during the 180-day lock-up period following the consummation of the Business Combination, such participant's vested stock options will expire on the later of (i) June 29, 2022 and (ii) the end of the next available exercise window if such participant is legally prohibited from exercising the option or there is no exercise window available, in each case, during the period commencing on the date of the participant's termination of service and ending on June 29, 2022.
-Further, to the extent a participant's service relationship with Lilium or one of its affiliates occurs following the 180-day lock-up period, such participant's vested stock options will expire on the later of (i) the last day of the 90-day period commencing on the day after the date of the participant's termination of service and (ii) the end of the next available exercise window if such participant is legally prohibited from exercising the option or there is no exercise window available, in each case, during such 90-day period.
+Further, to the extent a participant's service relationship with Lilium or one of its affiliates occurs following the 180-day lock-up period, such participant's vested stock options will expire on the later of (i) the end of the next available exercise one of its affiliates occurs following the 90-day period commending on the day after the date of the participant's termination of service and (ii) the last day of the 90-day period commending on the day after the date of the participant's termination of service and (ii) the end of the next available exercise window if such participant is legally prohibited from exercising the option or there is no exercise at the participant's termination of service and (ii) the last day of the 90-day period commending on the day after the date of the participant's termination of service and (ii) the end of the next available exercise window if such participant is legally prohibited from exercising the option or there is no exercise window available, in each case, during such 90-day period.